erick-martins/fastlane-plugin-jira_issues_release_notes/README.md

-## About jira_issues_release_notes

-It generates a release note based on the issues keys and descriptions found in the commits.

 ## Actions

-All actions requires some parameter to access Jira API.
+All actions requires some parameters to access Jira API.
 **These are the arguments the all share:**

 | Argument                 | Type      | Description                      | Optional | Default | Env Name                           |